amaurybsouza/vivaolinux-contributions/README.md

 # Contributions for vivaolinux

-In this repository I'd like to show how you can starting with shell script (Bash).
+In this repository I'd like to show how you can starting with Shell Scripts (Bash).

 ## Get started with scripts